Images of Urticaria (Hives)

 Hives can be triggered by many things, including:

-- Medications, especially aspirin, ibuprofen, naproxen, narcotic painkillers, or antibiotics
+- Medications, especially aspirin (aspirin should NOT be used in children aged 18 years or younger), ibuprofen, naproxen, narcotic painkillers, or antibiotics

 - Infections with viruses, bacteria, or fungi

 - Environmental allergies such as insect bites, pollen, mold, or animal dander